Azure/bicep-registry-modules/docs/Spec-ModuleStandardization.md

 This specification declares the standards for a Bicep module.
 This defines the standard input and output parameters, parameter naming, additional parameters, and resource declaration.
+Note, description annoations are ommited until the examples section, but should always be included for parameters and outputs.

 # Standardizations
 ## Location